NenadPantelic/EmotionTracker/emotion-tracker-js/README.md

 ### Callbacks and State Management

-This npm module exports a main class `EmotionTracker` which uses javascript proxies by which the user will be notified each time the user's emotion changes.
+Our module makes use of javascript proxies thanks to which the user will be notified each time the user's emotion changes.
 Developers can easily abstract their functionality into a callback which accepts the following arguments

 ```javascript